Nishikant00/indicator_trading/README.md

     python ccxt_binance_data_fetcher.py
     ```

-    This script fetches historical data from Binance and saves it to the `trading_data/` directory.
-You may need to configure API keys within this script.
+    This script fetches historical data from Binance and saves it to the `trading_data/` directory as a csv file called binance.csv.

 2.  **Run Backtest:**